wtmaxim/test.front.junior/README.md

 You have a list of activities available in firebase under the path `/activities`

-A moqup of what is expected is available here
+A moqup of what is expected is available [here](https://github.com/LuccaSA/test.front.junior/blob/master/moqup-large.png) or [here](https://github.com/LuccaSA/test.front.junior/blob/master/moqup-small.png)

 ## Q&A